MisaKorac/Perceptual-error-optimization-for-Monte-Carlo-animation-rendering/README.md

 # Perceptual error optimization for Monte Carlo animation rendering

-Source code of "Perceptual error optimization for Monte Carlo animation rendering".
-This example is for demonstration purposes and has not been optimized.
-It is fully CPU based with a parallelization via OpenMP.
+Open-source code for ["Perceptual error optimization for Monte Carlo animation rendering"](https://misakorac.com/publications/2023_korac_perceptual_error_optimization_for_animation_rendering.html).
+The code is parallelized on CPU using OpenMP and tested on Ubuntu 22.04 LTS and Windows 11 23H2.
+It is built upon that of ["Filtered Sliced Optimal Transport

-In case of problems or bugs don't hesitate to contact me I will do my best to solve it.
+"](https://github.com/iribis/filtered-sliced-optimal-transport) and ["Sliced Optimal Transport Sampling"](https://github.com/loispaulin/Sliced-Optimal-Transport-Sampling), and we would like to take this opportunity to thank the authors.

+Note that the code is for demonstration purposes only.
+Still, in case of any issues or questions, do not hesitate to contact us: (Miša Korać: misa.korac@dfki.de, korac@cg.uni-saarland.de or Corentin Salaün: csalaun@mpi-inf.mpg.de).

 Dependancies:
 =============
- + OpenMP (`brew install libomp` on macOS)
+ + OpenMP

 Code compilation:
 =================